 The Superintendent of Schools has designated the Executive Assistant to the Superintendent as the public records officer for Westerly Public Schools.
 Persons requesting information and/or requests to inspect public records may submit their request in writing via postal service to the Executive Assistant at:

 Westerly, RI 02891

 The request should clearly identify the records you seek and state that your request is made pursuant to the Access to Public Records Act.
-The request need not be made on the Access for Public Records Request Form if the request is otherwise readily available as a request for public records.
 A written request is not necessary for records available pursuant to Rhode Island General Law § 42-35-2 or other documents prepared for or readily available to the public.